Hey there friend and Welcome aboard!!

 - Fit.
 The original Solo’s were Supra-Aural (On-ear), while the original Studio’s were Circumaural (Around the ear).

 I would go ahead and steer clear of both of these.
 Lol.
 As I said in the open, Beats has come a long way, but it would be best for everyone to forget about these monstrosities and move forward.
 The sad thing is, back when they first came out they were monumentally overpriced.
 It was possible to get better sound out of something much cheaper.
 The power of marketing is not to be taken lightly.

 So what do I recommend instead?

 Well friend, the Solo3’s are actually really good.
 If you’re not an audiophile, but want a fantastic consumer oriented bass-head sound, complete with Bluetooth, wireless capability, good comfort, and long lasting durability, the Solo3’s are the solution.
 I was extremely surprised at how good they sounded, and would recommend them in a heartbeat.
 Interested in learning more about them?

 What about an audiophile type headphone that provides bass in spades?
 The V-Moda Crossfade M-100 is the solution.
 It’s comfortable, durable, and has a tight bass response that has plenty of slam and impact.
 Not only that, but for a closed back bass-heads can, it’s got an incredibly rich, detailed, and articulate sound signature.
 Interested in learning more about them?

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this Beats Solo vs. Studio comparison.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Looking for something else?
 Please let me know down below or Contact me!!

 Which of these tickles YOUR pickle?
 Would you invest in either of my recommendations?
+Let me know why or why not!
 I would love to hear from you.
 Until next time..

 All the best and God bless,